crownstone/bluenet/docs/INSTALL.md

 ### J-Link

 Download and install J-Link Segger’s [software](https://www.segger.com/downloads/jlink).
-The current version is V6.34f (direct link to [64bit .deb](https://www.segger.com/downloads/jlink/JLink_Linux_x86_64.deb)) and can be found at the "J-Link Software and Documentation Pack" section.
+The current version is V6.34f (direct link to [64 bit .deb](https://www.segger.com/downloads/jlink/JLink_Linux_x86_64.deb)) and can be found at the "J-Link Software and Documentation Pack" section.

 Then install it: